vanhoangkha/Networking-fundamentals/Day42_SYSLOG.md

 `seq: time stamp: %facility-severity-MNEMONIC:description`

 <aside>
-💡 These TWO FIELDS may or may not be displayed, depending on the DEVICE’S Cấu hình
+💡 These TWO FIELDS may or may not be displayed, depending on the DEVICE’S Configuration

 </aside>